bryanpaik/sellenium-webscraper/README.md

 # sellenium-webscraper
-Webscraping Script using Selenium /n
+Webscraping Script using Selenium.
+Scrapes from DuckDuckGo.
-Scrapes from DuckDuckGo